NishchayAnand/software-engineering/System Design/Fundamentals.md

 Achieved through **eventual consistency** (syncing data once the partition is resolved) and **retry mechanisms** (handling temporary network failures). ?????

 > **Example:** In a distributed database, if the network splits into two isolated parts (partition), each part should continue serving requests independently until the partition is resolved.

 ---

+Q. Explain `Consistency`.

+ Systems often replicate data across multiple nodes, sometimes in real-time, to improve fault tolerance and performance.
+However, this replication introduces challenges in maintaining **data consistency**.

+> **NOTE:** Data consistency is crucial for ensuring that all users and systems have access to the same, up-to-date information.

+---

+Q. Explain the property of `strong consistency` in distributed systems.

+The system guarantees that as soon as a transaction is committed, all subsequent read operations from any user or node will reflect that latest write, regardless of which replica they access.

+This provides the strongest guarantee of consistency, but can potentially impact system performance due to synchronisation overhead.

+---

+Q. Explain the property of `eventual consistency` in distributed systems.

+The system guarantees that all replicas of data **will eventually** converge to the same state, given enough time and in the absence of further updates.
+However, in the short term, different nodes may return stale or inconsistent data.

+Since updates don’t need immediate synchronisation across all nodes, systems can respond faster.

+> **Example:** Imagine a social media platform where a user updates their profile picture.
+The change is first stored on one server, then gradually propagates to others.
+Some users may see the old picture until synchronisation completes, but eventually, all servers reflect the change.

+---